Solanum americanum

-Solanum americanum, commonly known as American black nightshade, small-flowered nightshade or glossy nightshade, is a herbaceous flowering plant of wide though uncertain native range.
-The certain native range encompasses the tropics and subtropics of the Americas, Melanesia, New Guinea, and Australia.
+Solanum americanum, commonly known as American black nightshade, small-flowered nightshade or glossy nightshade, is a herbaceous flowering plant.

-The plant is widely naturalised around the tropical Pacific and Indian Oceans, including Hawaii, Indochina, Madagascar and Africa, possibly via anthropogenic introduction in these locales.
+Taxonomy

 Solanum americanum is one of the most widespread and morphologically variable species belonging to the section Solanum.
 It can be confused with other black nightshade species in the Solanum nigrum complex.

 Description

 Solanum americanum grows up to 1–1.5 m tall and is an annual or short-lived perennial.
 The leaves are alternate on the branch, and vary greatly in size, up to 10 cm long and 7 cm broad, with a 4 cm petiole and a coarsely wavy or toothed margin.
 The flowers are about 1 cm diameter, white or occasionally light purple, with yellow stamens.
 The fruit is a shiny black berry 5–10 mm diameter, containing numerous small seeds.

 Taxonomy

 Solanum americanum is a variable taxon.
 It is considered by some botanists to be more than one species, and others recognise subspecies.
-Some botanists have suggested that Solanum americanum may be conspecific with the European nightshade, S. nigrum.
+Some botanists have suggested that S. americanum may be conspecific with the European nightshade, S. nigrum.